 MP for Crewe and Nantwich

 Connor Naismith is a Labour (Co-op) MP for Crewe and Nantwich, elected in 2024.
-He serves on committees for three Bills—the Courts (Remote Hearings) Bill, Licensing Hours Extensions Bill, and Dogs (Protection of Livestock) (Amendment) Bill—and previously sat on the Renters' Rights Bill committee in late 2024.
-The data does not include details of his career before entering Parliament.
+He currently sits on three parliamentary committees — the Courts (Remote Hearings) Bill, the Licensing Hours Extensions Bill, and the Dogs (Protection of Livestock) (Amendment) Bill — and previously served on the Renters’ Rights Bill committee in late 2024.
+He is identified as centre-left and has an unusually low voting attendance of 16% (compared with a party average of 34%).

-Declared one financial interest: visits outside the UK.
+Declared financial interests: one entry for visits outside the UK.

 Generated 21 February 2026